AlphaSerpentis/Discord-Brewer/terms_of_service.md

 We reserve the right to modify, suspend, or discontinue, temporarily or permanently, the bot or any service to which it connects, with or without notice and without liability to you.

 ## User Content
-When using the bot, you will be allowed to provide input either through text prompts or by uploading attachment(s)/file(s) to the bot to utilize its services.
+When using the bot, you will be allowed to provide input through text prompts, uploading attachment(s)/file(s), or connecting the bot to a voice channel (VC) to utilize its services.
 In addition, you may use your server's pre-existing roles, categories, and channels to provide context to the bot.
 You are responsible for the content of the input you provide to the bot, whether it's in the form of a text prompt or an attachment/file.

-You agree to not provide any prompts that violate:
+You agree to not provide any inputs/outputs that violate:
 - OpenAI's Usage Policies
 - Discord's Terms of Service and Community Guidelines
 - Any laws in your jurisdiction (including but not limited to those governing intellectual property, consumer protection, unfair competition, anti-discrimination, or false advertising)
+- The privacy of other users

-We reserve the right to reject your prompt if it is deemed inappropriate in accordance with OpenAI's Usage Policies.
+We reserve the right to reject your input/output if it is deemed inappropriate in accordance with OpenAI's Usage Policies.

 ## Paid Services
 Should you choose to purchase a paid service from us, you agree to pay the fees associated with the service.
 You also agree to abide by the terms outlined in this document and any additional terms that may be provided to you at the time of purchase.